-PourMyBeer wants to educate every customer on the distinct qualities of their beer, which leads to an understanding and appreciation of it.
+PourMyBeer wants to educate every customer on the distinct qualities of their beer (or any beverage), which leads to an understanding and appreciation of it.
 We want to elevate beer-drinking to an art.
-Just as anyone in an art gallery might pause to examine a painting’s details, each one of our taps features an interactive screen which describes the character of its corresponding beer.
-The screen readout describes the taste notes and highlights of the beer.
+Just as anyone in an art gallery might pause to examine a painting’s details, our taps feature an interactive screen which provides detailed description for the character of its corresponding beer as well as taste notes and highlights of the beer.

 With the touch-sensitive screens, PourMyBeer lets users explore their options and increase their familiarity with the products.
 Each screen lets customers see the brand, alcohol content and flavor profile of the beer.
 The screens offer both long and short form descriptions.

-For the beginner or expert drinker alike, knowledge defines the beer drinking experience.
+For both – the beginners or beer connoisseurs, knowledge defines the beer-drinking experience.
 Each beer excites the tastebuds with a different sensation.
 Learning about what makes the different types of beer special helps inform the customer’s choice.
 With the beer selection on our tap walls, we also display stats that help cultivate personal taste.
 Discovering which beer your customers like best creates a rich experience and a constantly evolving personal journey.

 The Recent Success of PourMyBeer

-At present, with its 4,672 taps in the world, PourMyBeer technology can be found in over 20 countries and most likely, the number is growing as you read!
+At present, with its 4,972 taps in the world, PourMyBeer technology can be found in over 23 countries and the number is growing as you are reading!

 The popularity of the self-pour units have people energetically bragging to their friends about using the machines.
 “People take pictures of themselves using it, and tag their friends,” Goodman said.
 “That’s great advertising for us and it’s also indirectly driving more traffic to the bars and restaurants.”